 Some students with disabilities require individualized accommodations, specialized instruction, and/or supportive services to ensure their free appropriate public education.
 These services can include, but are not limited to, speech therapy, physical therapy, occupational therapy, specialized instruction, or placement in a specialized classroom.
 Parents or teachers may refer students they are concerned about to the Student Services Office.
 We take special education referrals seriously and want to be sure to respond within required timelines.
 Therefore, all special education referrals shall be made via hard copy, delivered either to the building principal, special education chairperson, or Director of Student Services.
 Within five (5) school days of a student's referral for an evaluation of eligibility for special education services in accordance with the Individuals with Disabilities Education Act and/or M.G.L. c.
 71B, a consent form authorizing an evaluation of the student will be forwarded to the student's parent(s)/guardian(s).
-Within forty-five (45) school days of receipt of the parent(s)'/guardians' consent, an evaluation will be conducted and a TEAM meeting will be held to determine if the student is eligible for special education services.
-If the student is found eligible for special education services, the Team will develop an Individualized Education Program (IEP) identifying the necessary services.
+Within forty-five (45) school days of receipt of the parent(s)'/guardians' consent, an evaluation will be conducted and a Team meeting will be held to determine if the student is eligible for special education services.
+If the student is found eligible for special education services.
+If the student is found eligible for special education services.
+If the student is found eligible for special education services.

 In some cases, the evaluation Team determines that a student with a disability may require only individual accommodations as opposed to specialized instruction and/or related services.
-Such students are then referred for an evaluation of their eligibility for accommodations and/or services in accordance with Section 504 of the Rehabilitation Act of 1973.
+Such students are then referred for an evaluation of their eligibility for accommodations and/or services in accordance with Section

+504 of the Rehabilitation Act of 1973.
 A Student may also be referred directly for an evaluation of eligibility under Section 504.
 The District will respond promptly to any such Section 504 evaluation request and shall conduct an evaluation of the student.
 For more information regarding the services available to students with disabilities please contact your building principal or the Marblehead Public Schools' Director of Student Services (781-639-3140).